 - Don’t overcommit yourself.
 Maintain a manageable schedule between work or school, relationships, social life and extracurriculars.
 Taking on more than you can handle can lead to unhealthy and avoidable stress.
 Do things that make you happy, put your needs before others sometimes and don’t feel selfish for it.

 - Make time to exercise.
 Taking time to exercise can elevate your mood, decrease stress and anxiety, promote bone growth, strengthen lungs and improve capacity, boost immune function and improve quality of sleep.
 Exercise can range from walking around the block to taking a fitness class.
 Consider working out with a friend to stay motivated.
-Check out our challenge on Holiday Hustle to learn more on increasing physical activity into your daily routine this time of year.

 Challenge: Practice self-care this holiday season!
 Commit to one of the 7 tips each day this week.
 Tip: It may be helpful to track your progress on paper or with a picture and share with your provider at your next visit to stay on track with meeting your holiday health goals.